akvo/akvo-rsr/README.dev.md

 Here is also shown the use of python's automatic concatenation of multiple single line strings into one long string.

+* Translation in RSR (in JSX) is done in the following manner:

+  - In the JSX views we encapsulate strings in this manner `t('Program overview')`.
+  - Then, periodically we collect these strings by going to `cd akvo/rsr/spa/translations` and run `node extract.js` while docker is running.
+  - This will populate the file `strings.py` with the new strings to be added.
+  - The entire content of this file then should be manually added to `akvo/rsr/views/translations.py`.

 ### Note for translators

 If the referenced document is a .html file or it's obvious that the text is used